Sugarloaf Mountain and Urca Hill Natural Monument

 The Sugarloaf Mountain and Urca Hill Natural Monument (Monumento Natural Dos Morros Do Pão De Açúcar e Da Urca) is a natural monument in the city of Rio de Janeiro, Brazil.
 It protects the Sugarloaf Mountain and the adjoining Morro da Urca, distinctive landmarks of the city.

 Location

 The Sugarloaf Mountain and Urca Hill Natural Monument has an area of 91.5 ha.

 The monument is located in the neighborhood of Urca, near where the first settlement of the city of Rio de Janeiro was made.

-Attractions include the "Bondinho" cable car ride, inaugurated in 1912, Cláudio Coutinho Track for running or walking, the Morro da Urca trail with views of Corcovado, Copacabana, Botafogo and Guanabara Bay, and many rock climbing routes.
+Attractions include the "Bondinho" cable car ride, inaugurated in 1912, Cláudio Coutinho Track (with information boards about the geology and ecology) for running or walking, the Morro da Urca trail with views of Corcovado, Copacabana, Botafogo and Guanabara Bay, and many rock climbing routes.

 Geology

 The two peaks are typical outcrops of augen gneiss, the same gneiss that forms the steep rock walls of the city.
 Kinzigite gneiss, less resistant to weathering, is present in the depression between Urca Hill and Sugar Loaf.
 The augen gneiss represents a deformed and recrystallized porphyritic granite that intruded into the kinzigite.
 These metasedimentary rocks are Mesoproterozoic to Neoproterozoic in age.
 These Coastal Massifs form the eastern portion of Guanabara Bay.